nullkode/bdd/README.md

 # BDD Examples
-This repo will contain all the examples related to BDD framework.
+This repo contains all the examples related to BDD framework.